clockworksspheres/advanced-learning-and-reseasrch-accelerator/design/README.md

 ## Utilities used:

+My personal preferance is to use locally installed apps for design works, as I take my dev machine with me places, and do not always have internet to access internet based web applications for design work.
+These applications can all be installed locally, although some can be available via internet services.

 ### Mind Mapping

 | Tool | Description | Project link | Tutorials | Windows package sources | macOS package sources | Linux package sources | Source code Repository |